ZYMavis/DADEC/README.md

 - `l` input long reads Format .fa, uncompressed or gzipped All parameters below are optional.

 - `t` number of aligner threads.
-The program also uses two IO threads in addition to these.
+The program also uses two IO threads in addition to these. (default: 1)
 - `o` output file name.
-Format .fa
+Format .fa (default: DADEC.fa)
-- `S` number of splits for long-read files
+- `S` number of splits for long-read files (default: DADEC.fa)
-- `r` Haplotype filtering threshold for the step two correction
+- `r` Haplotype filtering threshold for the step two correction (default: 5)
-- `k` k-mer size for the step one correction
+- `k` k-mer size for the step one correction (default: 39)
-- `K` k-mer size for the step three correction
+- `K` k-mer size for the step three correction (default: 39)
-- `a` Abundance threshold for the step one correction
+- `a` Abundance threshold for the step one correction (default: 2)
-- `A` Abundance threshold for the step three correction
+- `A` Abundance threshold for the step three correction (default: 1)